Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 Storage Tip - You can freeze your eggs to make them last longer.
 Crack and scramble in a container, or crack whole into oiled muffin tins, and keep frozen for up to 6 months.

-Storage Tip - Remove your greens from the compostable bag and store them in a plastic container with a paper towel covering.
+Storage Tip - Your greens will come in a green compostable bag, remove your greens from the bag and store them in a plastic container or bag with a paper towel covering them for up to a week in the fridge.

 Storage Tip - Keep at a consistent temperature on the counter for up to a week, or in the crisper for up to a month.